fbpx

 — Another option is to enjoy dinner first, allowing time for all guests.
 After speeches, typically around 7:45, you can proceed with the cake cutting, followed by dancing.
 However, this may make it challenging to kick off the dancing portion smoothly.

-— Alternatively, if you have many guests who love to dance, you might wait until later, around 9:00 pm, to serve dessert after the party.
+— Alternatively, if you have many guests who love to dance, you might wait until later, around 9:00 pm, to serve a wedding cake after the party.
 It can signal that the party is winding down, giving guests plenty of time to hit the dance floor before indulging in sweets.

 If you want your photographer to capture the dessert table or guests enjoying their sweets, you'll need to coordinate with them to ensure they're available during that time.